The Dominance and Monopolies Review: United Kingdom

 Secretary of State for Health and others v.
 Servier Laboratories Ltd and others

-In May 2011, the Secretary of State for Health brought an action in the High Court against Servier for damages for breach of Articles 101 and 102.
-Servier successfully applied for a stay of those proceedings as the European Commission (EC) had initiated an investigation in 2009 relating to a similar breach of competition law.
+In May 2011, the Secretary of State for Health brought an action in the High Court against Servier for damages for breach of Articles 101 and 102 of the TFEU.
+Servier successfully applied for a stay of those proceedings as the EC had initiated an investigation in 2009 relating to a similar breach of competition law.
 In July 2014, the EC found that Servier had infringed both Articles 101 and 102 by paying generic pharmaceutical manufacturers to delay their entry into the market for the supply of perindopril.
-On appeal, the General Court found in December 2018 that the EC had erred in finding an abuse of dominance as it had not established the relevant product market.
-The General Court found that the EC wrongly considered that perindopril differed from other ACE inhibitors and that the EC had erred in defining a market limited to the perindopril molecule alone.
+On appeal, the General Court found in December 2018 that the EC had erred in finding an abuse of dominance as it had not established the relevant product market.17 The General Court found that the EC wrongly considered that perindopril differed from other angiotensin-converting enzyme inhibitors and that the EC had erred in defining a market limited to the perindopril molecule alone.

-Trial on the preliminary issues in the High Court case was due to be heard in October 2019.
-In advance of this trial, Servier sought to rely on the findings and statements in the General Court's judgment which it argued were binding on the High Court as res judicata.
+The trial on the preliminary issues in the High Court case was due to be heard in October 2019.
+In advance of this trial, Servier sought to rely on the findings and statements in the General Court's judgment, which, it argued, were binding on the High Court as res judicata.
 In Servier's submission, adducing evidence and arguments that were inconsistent with these findings would constitute an abuse of process.
-The High Court held that findings of fact made by the General Court that were inseparable from the operative part of its judgment were binding as res judicata.
-As such, the finding that the relevant product market cannot be limited to the perindopril molecule alone was binding.
-Other findings of fact which Servier sought to rely on, however, were not binding; it is therefore not an abuse of process to adduce evidence inconsistent with these findings.
-Servier appealed the High Court's judgment to the Court of Appeal which dismissed the appeal in its entirety.
+The High Court held that findings of fact made by the General Court that were inseparable from the operative part of its judgment were binding as res judicata.18 As such, the finding that the relevant product market cannot be limited to the perindopril molecule alone was binding.
+Other findings of fact that Servier sought to rely on, however, were not binding; it is therefore not an abuse of process to adduce evidence inconsistent with these findings.
+Servier appealed the High Court's judgment to the Court of Appeal, which dismissed the appeal in its entirety.19

 Other cases before the CAT and the High Court